Rice 101: Can Slow Cookers Really Cook Rice?

 Although not a compulsory step, washing your rice is highly advisable if you want to achieve a tasty, tender serving of rice.
 Washing the rice will help remove excess starch residue that would otherwise make the rice susceptible to clumping and sticking while cooking.

-To clean the rice: |
+To rinse rice: |

 * Place the rice into a mesh sieve before running a stream of flowing water over the rice. * Carefully move the sieve to ensure every grain of rice touches the water. * Continue rinsing the rice grains until the water becomes clear. * Shaking the sieve a couple of times will help eliminate excess water. |

 Alternatively, you can place your pre-portioned rice in a bowl full of cool water.
-Use your hands to thoroughly rinse the rice grains, replacing the water whenever it becomes cloudy.
-Repeat the process until the rice grains no longer make the water cloudy.
+Use your hands to thoroughly rinse the rice grains.

 Grease the Inside of Your Slow Cooker

-You can choose to lubricate the inside of your slow cooker with ordinary cooking oil or butter.
+You can choose to lubricate the inside of your slow cooker with ordinary olive oil or butter.
 However, if you fancy a tasty serving of tasty rice, using butter as the lubricant is highly recommended.

-While some slow cookers come with nonstick cooking surfaces, adding butter is still advisable as it will add a bit of taste to the rice.
-But if you’re using a slow cooker that isn’t nonstick, be sure to lubricate it with a little fat to reduce the chances of the rice sticking to the bottom and sides of the pot.
+But if you’re using a slow cooker that isn’t nonstick, be sure to lubricate it.
+Use a little fat to reduce the chances of the rice sticking to the bottom and sides of the pot.

-Add Your Rinsed Rise to the Slow Cooker
+Add Rice to the Slow Cooker

 Bring Water to Boil Separately

 Some slow cooker experts swear by adding preheated water to the rice in a slow cooker and argue that doing so prevents the rice from turning out gummy or extremely soft.
-Adding preheated water to the rice in the pot means that the rice will start to cook immediately.

 Find out the differences between a rice cooker and an instant Rice Cooker vs Pressure Cooker (Instant Pot)